Kubernetes

 Learnk8s has a fantastic feature comparison of all the available ingress controllers to help you make your choice.
 Note the limitations of the Azure application gateway ingress controller.
 For now, the NGINX Ingress Controller seems like a better choice…

-Setting up Ingress with NGINX - Step by Step
+Setting up Ingress with NGINX - step by step

 NGINX is a widely used Ingress controller, we will run through how to set this up with Azure Kubernetes Service.
 We will set up two simple web services and use the NGINX Ingress to route the traffic accordingly.

+First, we need to fire up your AKS cluster and connect to it.
 To do this, browse to the AKS cluster resource in the Azure Portal and click on connect.
 The commands needed to connect via your shell using the Azure CLI will be shown.

-Step 2 – Install the NGINX Ingress controller
+2. Install the NGINX Ingress controller

 It will install the controller in the ingress-nginx namespace, creating that namespace if it doesn’t already exist.